 It happens when you do nothing more than quickly shut off a faucet.
 BANG!
 It sounds like a shock wave just went through your pipes!
 You may even see faucets and other plumbing fixtures vibrate when this happens—that's how forceful the impact is.
 This phenomenon is called water hammer for good reason (technically, it is known as hydraulic shock).
 The water sends a shock wave that can exert pressures at hundreds of pounds per inch.
 Water hammer is annoying but also can damage your plumbing system.
-Your water supply pipes may already include old-school solutions for water hammer (and you recharge this system, if necessary), but chances are the best fix is installing water hammer arrestors.
+Your water supply pipes may already include old-school solutions for water hammer (and you can "recharge" this system, if necessary), but chances are that the best fix will be to install water hammer arrestors.

 What Causes Water Hammer

 Water hammer (hydraulic shock) is by far the loudest and most common plumbing noise problem in the home.
 It occurs when a faucet or appliance quickly shuts off the flow of water into the fixture or appliance, causing a shockwave that makes the water supply pipes bang against each other or against wood framing members (wall studs, floor joists, etc.).
 Water hammer can be caused by any fixture or appliance that uses water, but some of the most common culprits are clothes washers and dishwashers.
 These typically have solenoid valves that shut off the flow of water very quickly, so the water flow goes from fully on to fully off in a split second.